 We have operations in a number of countries, which exposes us to risks associated with public health crises such as the novel coronavirus (COVID-19) that was declared a pandemic by the World Health Organization.
-COVID-19 adversely impacted our business operations and results of operations for the first quarter of 2020, as described in more detail under the Results of Operations below.
+COVID-19 adversely impacted our business operations and results of operations for the second quarter of 2020, as described in more detail under the Results of Operations below.
 We expect the evolving COVID-19 pandemic to continue to have an adverse impact on our business and results of operations, as the ongoing pandemic is likely to continue to depress economic activity and reduce the demand for our products and services, as well as disrupt supply chains.
-Although the duration and severity of the COVID-19 pandemic, and resulting economic impacts, are highly uncertain, we expect that our business operations and results of operations, including our net revenues, earnings and cash flows, will be adversely impacted for at least the balance of 2020.
-These economic impacts are the result of, but not limited to,:
+Although the duration and severity of the COVID-19 pandemic, and resulting economic impacts, are highly uncertain, we expect that our business operations and results of operations, including our net revenues, earnings and cash flows, will be adversely impacted for at least the balance of 2020, and possibly longer.
+These economic impacts are the result of, but not limited to:

-- the postponement or cancellation of film and television productions, major sporting events, and music festivals; - delays in purchasing and projects by our enterprise customers and channel partners; - disruption to the supply chain caused by distribution and other logistical issues, including disruptions arising from government restrictions; and - decreased productivity due to travel ban, work-from-home policies or shelter-in-place orders.
+- · the postponement or cancellation of film and television productions, major sporting events, and live music events; - delays in purchasing and projects by our enterprise customers and channel partners; - disruption to the supply chain caused by distribution and other logistical issues, including disruptions arising from government restrictions; - decreased productivity due to travel ban, work-from-home policies or shelter-in-place orders.

-We are focused on navigating these recent challenges presented by COVID-19 through preserving our liquidity and managing our cash flow through taking preemptive action to enhance our ability to meet our short-term liquidity needs.
-Such actions include, but are not limited to, reducing our discretionary spending, revisiting our investment strategies, and reducing payroll costs, including through temporary employee furloughs and pay cuts.
+We are focused on navigating the challenges presented by COVID-19, with a primary focus on preserving our liquidity and managing our cash flows by taking preemptive action to enhance our ability to meet our short-term liquidity needs.
+To address actual and expected reductions in net revenues and cash flows, we have reduced our discretionary spending, revisited our investment strategies, and reduced payroll costs, including through temporary employee furloughs and pay cuts.
+In addition, in May 2020 we received \$7.8 million of funding under the U.S. government's Paycheck Protection Program (the "PPP") in the form of a low-interest loan that may be forgiven under certain conditions.
 We may be required to take additional steps to preserve our liquidity depending on the duration and severity of the pandemic and its impact on our operations and cash flows.
+For further discussion of these issues, see "Liquidity and Capital Resources."